A Child’s Day

 - The children engage in developmentally appropriate activities to not only facilitate math and reading skills but to develop a greater understanding of the world around them.
 We provide a multidisciplinary approach.

 - Classrooms provide interest areas in which the children can select where they work and play during an assigned free choice time.
-These areas include a block area, a dramatic play area, a sensory area, a book area, a writing area, and a manipulatives area, for example.
+These areas include a block area, a dramatic play area, a sensory area, a book area, a writing area, art area and a manipulatives area.

-- A broad spectrum of arts and craft materials are used for daily art projects to promote creative expression, fine motor coordination, and thematic exploration.
+- A variety of arts and craft materials are used for daily art projects which promote creative expression, fine motor coordination, and thematic exploration.

-- A predictable and structured daily plan is provided so children can gain a sense of comfort as well as be stewards of their own day.
+- A predictable and structured daily plan is provided for children to gain a sense of comfort as well as be stewards of their own day.

-- Teachers prepare both small group and large group activities to balance the day.
+- Teachers facilitate both small group and large group activities to balance the day.

 - Self help skills are introduced in the 2’s and reinforced throughout our program so children leaving for Kindergarten can feel comfortable in managing their needs in larger settings.

-- Community Worker visits such as Dentists, Chappaqua Librarians, EMT’s etc.
+- Community Worker visits such as Dentists, Chappaqua Librarians, etc.

-- Chappaqua Fire Department visits during Fire Safety Month each October
+- Chappaqua Fire Department visits in October during Fire Safety Month

-- Otto the Auto from AAA to teach safety in and around cars
+- Otto the Auto from AAA visits to teach safety in and around cars

 - Two by Two Zoo Day each Spring

-- Special events including Pajama Day, Crazy Hat day, Halloween Costume Parade, Thanksgiving Feast, Celebrations of All Holidays, 100th day of school, etc.
+- Special events including Pajama/Pancake Day, Halloween Costume Parade, Thanksgiving Feast, Celebrations of all Holidays, 100th day of school, diverse cultures etc.

-- Graduation Ceremony for children who are finishing the 4-year-old program
+- Graduation Ceremony in June for children who are finishing the 4 year-old program